QSI-Foundation/TechnicalDocumentation/BeforeYouBegin.rst

 Problems plaguing traditional security have been well-documented; thus, finding a solution that achieves the following objectives would mitigate the limitations of PKI+TLS:

-1) A security framework architecture that simplifies the overall ICT security process, as well as operational.
+1) A security framework architecture that simplifies the overall ICT security process, as well as the OT security process.
 2) Elimination of the asymmetric key exchange, which remains a major ICT/IOT burden for ongoing key and certificate management, as well as high risk with spoofable certificate authorities that require explicit static trust.
 3) Significantly reduction of overall costs of implementation and maintenance.
 4) Frequent refresh of security credentials.